unacast/deprecated-unacast.github.io/_posts/2016-06-29-concurrency-in-go.md

 Notice that we can still are able to use the naive approach for fetching a resource: ``naive.Get(path string)``.
 And that the signature of the function is exactly the same as before.
 That is powerful!
 But does it actually run faster?

-In ``main.go`` we put everything together and do measure execution time to see if its actually faster.
+In ``main.go`` we put everything together and measure execution time to see if its actually faster.

 <script src="https://gist.github.com/gronnbeck/f40f95750c5ace8337afe03b1664c275.js"></script>